unbounded-tech/vnext/README.md

 ## Features

-Below is an enhanced explanation for the **Automated Version Calculation** feature, which you can include in your README:

----

 - **Automated Version Calculation:** vnext scans your Git commit history (starting from the last version tag in `v*.*.*` format) and examines each commit message using predefined regular expressions.
 This means you can create any tag number from your current code base (e.g., `v1.2.3`) and vnext will use that as the starting point for future version calculations.
 It follows these rules: